cram2/pycram/examples/orm_example.md

 This is a huge advantage over writing sql queries by hand, since we do not have to worry about the join conditions.
 This is a strong tool, but it is crucial to use it properly.
 Very important to note: The order of the joins matters!
-For instance, if we joined the Pose table with the FrozenObject table first, and placed the join between the PickUpAction table and the FrozenObject table second, sqlalchemy would have selected the Pose not from the join between all three tables, but rather from a join between the Pose and the FrozenObject table + from a join between the PickUpAction table and the Object table.
+For instance, if we joined the Pose table with the Execution data table first, and placed the join between the PickUpAction table and the Execution data table second, sqlalchemy would have selected the Pose not from the join between all three tables, but rather from a join between the Pose and the Execution data table + from a join between the PickUpAction table and the Object table.
-These mistakes can lead to wrong results or even to errors (the above-mentioned example would actually lead to an error due to the FrozenObject table being accessed twice in two separate joins in the same query and therefore the column names of the FrozenObject tables would have been ambiguous and could not be used by sqlalchemy to join).
+These mistakes can lead to wrong results or even to errors (the above-mentioned example would actually lead to an error due to the Execution data table being accessed twice in two separate joins in the same query and therefore the column names of the Execution data tables would have been ambiguous and could not be used by sqlalchemy to join).

 Make sure to check out the other examples of ORM querying.